Joe-Koch/personal/_pages/about.md

 When I'm not coding, you can find me:
 * Hiking and biking in Utah's mountains
-* Listening to ~100 audiobooks per year
+* Reading a ridiculous number of audiobooks
-* Researching whatever's interesting, from gender theory to anime soundtracks
+* Falling into deep dives and wikipedia holes researching whatever's interesting, from gender theory to anime soundtracks

 {% include gallery id="gallery1" %}